shibo-shen/Dynamic-Channel-Propagation/README.md

 The code for the contributed paper "Learning to Prune in Training via Dynamic Channel Propagation" accepted by [ICPR-2020](https://www.micc.unifi.it/icpr2020/).
 In this paper, we propose a novel network training mechanism called "dynamic channel propagation" to prune the deep neural networks during the training period.
 Here we show the source code of our scheme.
 ## Preliminalies
 ### Environment
-The code is based on the deep-learning framework [Pytorch](https://pytorch.org/) and strongly reference to official [code](https://github.com/pytorch/examples).
+The code is based on the deep-learning framework [Pytorch](https://pytorch.org/) and strongly reference to its official [code](https://github.com/pytorch/examples).
 * python >= 3.5
 * cuda >= 10.0
 * torch >= 1.3.0, torchvision